toba-0x7/repo-fullstack/README.md

    ```
    npx create-react-app frontend
    ```
 2. We’d use this command to create a new folder named “frontend” in the working directory.
-Within the ‘frontend’ folder, navigate to the “src” folder, and open “App.js”.
+In the ‘frontend’ folder, navigate to the “src” folder, and open “App.js”.
 Delete the existing content and paste the following code.
    ```
    import { useEffect, useState } from 'react'
    import './App.css';